cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 $ git clone https://github.com/cloudmesh/cloudmesh-mpi.git
 ```

-In cas eyou have `make` and docker instaled on your machine, you can create this document locally with
+In case you have `make` and docker installed on your machine, you can create this document locally with

 ```bash
 $ make image
 $ make
 ```

-Please not that `make` can also be installed on Windows as documented
+Please note that `make` can also be installed on Windows as documented
-in our appenix, so you can also create this document easily on
+in our appendix, so you can also create this document easily on
 Windows.

 ## Document Notation